kyleect/codex/data/timmy.being.md

 ---
 name: Timmy
-birthPlace: earth.location.md
 ---

-No one names their kid Timmy anymore
+No one names their kid Timmy anymore.
+Born on [Earth](/locations/Earth).